 It was her ability to live in the moment regardless of what had happened which supported her, so it did not in any way detract from the horror and sorrow she felt at the tragedy taking place everywhere, and affecting those in her own life, that the day after the first bombardment, she picked her way through the rubble and chaos to check if a hat she had had made was ready for collection.

-The Berlin Diaries concluding stages provide a brief but moving description of the terrible cost to ordinary civilians, not only of the war itself, but of the starvation and ruin that encircled Europe during the following years.
+The concluding stages of The Berlin Diaries provide a brief but moving description of the terrible cost to ordinary civilians, not only of the war itself, but of the starvation and ruin that encircled Europe in the following years.

 Marie Vassiltchikov was a talented diarist, she left us with an insiders personal perspective and insights into a period of German history from long ago, one that not only shaped our modern world but whose consequences are still felt today.

-Photo credits: Copy of The Berlin Diaries wih Marie Vassiltchikov on cover - Portrait by Laurits Tuxen (1853-1927) of Wedding of Nicholas II and Alix of Hesse (1895, on display in Buckingham Palace, London - Morning after Berlin Air raid Berlin, July 1944 - Jerusalemer Strasse Ecke Zimmerstrasse, Bundesarchiv material courtesy de.Wikipedia
+Photo credits: Copy of The Berlin Diaries wih Marie Vassiltchikov on cover - Portrait by Laurits Tuxen (1853-1927) of Wedding of Nicholas II and Alix of Hesse (1895), on display in Buckingham Palace, London - Morning after Berlin Air raid Berlin, July 1944 - Jerusalemer Strasse Ecke Zimmerstrasse, Bundesarchiv material courtesy de.Wikipedia

 My Father's Keeper

 Content copyright © 2021 by Francine McKenna-Klein.
 All rights reserved.